thomasabishop/eolas/zk/Electrons.md

 Electrons orbit in concentric circuits around the nucleus of the atom.
 Each orbit is called a **shell**.

-Each shell can accomodate a maximum number of electrons.
-The shells are designated letters and filled in sequence moving out from the shell nearest to the nucleus.
+Each shell can accommodate a maximum number of electrons.
+The shells are designated by letters and filled in sequence moving out from the shell nearest to the nucleus.

 _The diagram below demonstrates shell naming conventions and the maximum number